 - Log into your DreamHost server via SSH.

-When you run git status in the /example.com.git directory, you'll receive the following error because it's a bare repository:
+When you run git status in the /example.com.git directory, you'll receive the following error because this directory is not a 'working tree':

 [server]$ git status fatal: This operation must be run in a work tree